-VANESSA BECKER WEIG, Education Director.
+VANESSA BECKER WEIG, Artistic Director.

 Ms. Weig was born and raised in Central Ohio where she earned a B.F.A. in Acting at Wright State University in Dayton.
-After college, Ms. Weig spent a couple of years training and working in Chicago before moving to Columbus, Ohio where she served for ten years as the Education Director and Resident Director/Actor for the Phoenix Theatre (now CATCO).
+After college, Ms. Weig spent two years training and working in Chicago before moving to Columbus, Ohio where she served for ten years as the Education Director and Resident Director/Actor for the Phoenix Theatre (now CATCO).
 At the Phoenix, she directed, choreographed and appeared in over fifty productions as well as designing and implementing classes, camps, workshops, and in school residencies.
 Ms. Weig specializes in movement theatre and theatre styles such as Kabuki, Commedia Del ‘Arte, Laban, Puppets and Masks and Musical Theatre.
 Ms.Weig worked with several Central Ohio Theatres as an actor, most notable roles include Anita in West Side Story, Leading Player in Pippin and an award winning, regional tour of the musical The Secret Garden which incorporated both deaf and hearing actors.

 DAWN CONNERLEY, Technical Director.

 Dawn is happy to be returning to the Bluegrass after a three year hiatus.
-Mrs. Connerley left Lexington to pursue her MFA in Technical Production at the University of North Carolina – Chapel Hill.
+Mrs. Connerley left Lexington to pursue her M.F.A. in Technical Production at the University of North Carolina – Chapel Hill.
 Previously you may have seen her work on the Lexington Children’s Theatre stage or Berea College’s Theatre Laboratory.
 She is looking forward to a great experience with the wonderful staff at Woodford Theatre.